platformsh/platformsh-docs/docs/src/create-apps/workers.md

 description: Interact with your worker instances to handle background tasks for your apps.
 ---

-Workers are instances of your code that can't interact with the outside world.
+Workers are instances of your code that aren't open to connections with other apps or services or the outside world.
 They're good for handling background tasks.
 See how to [configure a worker](./app-reference.md#workers) for your app.